What Is Ethereum and How Does It Work?

 Using the programming language Go, this team created the first variant of Ethereum 2.0 and is currently providing the required help to the blockchain to acquire sustainable scalability.
 The team is led by Raul Jordan.

-It is the current Python-based Ethereum client featuring six developers who are in contract with Ethereum Foundation.
-The team is also working on building support for Ethereum 2.0 specifications.
+It is the current Python-based Ethereum client featuring six developers who are in contract with the foundation.
+The team is also working on building support for 2.0 specifications.

 Another team that's funded by Ethereum Foundation to develop a mobile browser and messaging platform to increase user engagement.
 The main objective is to ensure mass adoption by optimising performance on less resourceful devices.